 There are still ways that you can offer value while still selling at low prices.
 Personalisation is key.
 Waitrose, for example, offers a loyalty program where consumers can clock up points on items that they buy most frequently; points which equate to money off of said items in the future.
 This is an excellent way of showing your clients that you see them as individuals.
 The deals are to improve their weekly shopping budgets rather than just racking up sales for the company.

-Avoid dishonesty, promote transparency.
+Avoid dishonesty and promote transparency.

 McDonald’s achieved this by acknowledging publicly their shortcomings and the concerns consumers have about the nutritional value of their products.
 The brand opened up a dialogue with customers whereby they acknowledged their concerns and sought to eradicate them with openness and honesty.
-This is a great way of proving your authenticity and transparency by acknowledging past mistakes and shortcomings, rather than claiming to be flawless and later getting found out.
+This is an excellent way of proving your authenticity and transparency by acknowledging past mistakes and shortcomings, rather than claiming to be flawless and later getting found out.

 When failures inevitably arise, and things do go wrong, the quickest way to remedy this is with excellent customer service.
 In the Social Media powered age, this means replying to consumers on social channels with explanations and offers to reverse the damage caused.
 Respond to both negative and positive comments as quickly as possible.
 High levels of consistency and open, honest streams of communication are what can reestablish brand trust.

 Brand Trust once is gone, can be recovered.
 It is all about recognising your mistakes and offering personalised apologies.
 Try managing your shortcomings by being open about them.
 This approach will make sure to win you respect and admiration and increased levels of that all-important brand trust- which is vital if customers are going to buy from you.